micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-13-rashi_en.md

 ### passuk 5
 <b>To the land of the Canaanite, etc.</b> And although only five nations are enumerated [nevertheless,] all seven nations are implied because Canaan includes them all.
 There was, however, one among the family of Canaan who had no other name except “Canaanite.”
-<b>Swore to your fathers, etc.</b> Concerning Avraham it states: “On that day Hachem made a covenant with Avram, etc.” Concerning Yitzchak it states: “Stay temporarily in this land, etc.” Concerning Yaakov it states: “The land upon which you are lying, etc.”
+<b>Swore to your fathers, etc.</b> Concerning Avraham it states: “On that day Adonoy made a covenant with Avram, etc.” Concerning Yitzchok it states: “Stay temporarily in this land, etc.” Concerning Yaakov it states: “The land upon which you are lying, etc.”
 <b>A land flowing with milk and honey.</b> Milk flows from the goats and the honey flows from the dates and figs
 <b>This service.</b> [I.e., the service] of the <i>korbon Pesach.</i> But was this not already stated above: “When you come to the land, etc?” why (then) did he go back and restate it?
 Because of something new that is introduced.
 In the previous chapter it is stated, “When your children will ask you, ‘What is this service of yours?’”
 Scripture [there] is speaking of the evil son, for he excluded himself from the community.
 But here [it states] “You must tell your son,” referring to the son who does not [even] know what to ask, whereby Scripture teaches you that you must initiate conversation with him with aggadic explanations which attract the heart (i.e., arouse his interest).